Saukampen (Lom)

 Saukampen is a mountain in Lom Municipality in Innlandet county, Norway.
 The 1682 m tall mountain is located in the Jotunheimen mountains about 17 km southeast of the village of Fossbergom and about 17 km southwest of the village of Vågåmo.
-The mountain is surrounded by several other notable mountains including Kvitingskjølen and Grjothovden to the west; Veslekjølen, Skarvhøi, and Ilvetjørnhøi to the northwest; Liaberget to the south; and Heranoshøi to the southwest.
+The mountain is surrounded by several other notable mountains including Kvitingskjølen and Grjothovden to the west; Veslkjølen, Skarvhøe, and Ilvetjørnhøe to the northwest; Liaberget to the south; and Heranoshøe to the southwest.
 The lake Tesse lies about 4 km to the east of the mountain.